Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Simulation

-Figure~\ref{scenarios} shows scatter plots of Phase-I and Phase-II samples in a simulation for scenarios S1-S4.
+Figure~\ref{scenarios} shows scatter plots of Phase I and Phase II samples in one simulation replicate for scenarios S1-S4.
 The y-axis is the outcome $y$, and the x-axis is the continuous variable $x_2$ that is associated with $y$.
-The light grey dots represent the phase-I units that are not in the phase-II sample; dark grey triangles denote the phase-I units that are in the phase-II sample.
-In scenario S1, S2 and S4 (Figure~\ref{scenarios}A, Figure~\ref{scenarios}B, and Figure~\ref{scenarios}D respectively), the range of $x_2$ are the same in phase-I and phase-II samples; however, in scenario S3, the phase-I units in the higher and lower tails of $x_2$ are less likely to respond in the phase-II.
+The open circles represent the Phase I units; dots denote the Phase I units that are also in the Phase II sample.
+In scenarios S1, S2, and S4, the range of $x_2$ is similar in Phase I and Phase II samples; however, in scenario S3, the Phase I units in the higher and lower tails of $x_2$ are less likely to be included in Phase II.
+The scatter plot for scenario S5 is not shown here but it is similar to scenario S4 where the Phase II sample selection is not related to $x_2$.

-Scenarios S2-S4 are designed to compare the performance of the competing methods in real-world settings where massive auxiliary information is available in the Phase-I sample, and researchers have no clear thoughts about the truly important predictors for the response propensity or the desired outcome.
-Under these three scenarios, for implementing the WT-LGM and WT-CHAID methods, we first use Lasso \citep{tibshirani1996regression} to select ``important'' variables for the response propensity before fitting a LGM or CHAID model.
-Scenarios S3 and S4 are set up to investigate the impact of violation of assumption A3 mentioned in \hyperref[sec:methods2]{Section 3.2} on the model performance.
+Scenarios S2-S5 aim to evaluate the performance of the competing methods in real-world settings where there are a large number of auxiliary variables available in the Phase I sample.
+In these settings, researchers often lack clear insights into the truly important predictors for the response propensity or the desired outcome.
+To obtain WT-LGM and WT-CHAID estimates in these high dimensional settings, we first use Lasso \citep{tibshirani1996regression} to select key variables for the response propensity and then fit linear regression and CHAID models, respectively.
+Scenarios S3 and S4 are designed to explore the impact of violating assumption A3 on model performance.
+Note that for all the scenarios mentioned above, the LGM does not include nonlinear or interaction terms when predicting response propensity scores.
+Therefore, WT-LGM may suffer from the issue of model misspecification.
+We specify the number of trees $B=100$, posterior draws $D=1,000$ and burn-in draws $100$.
+We use the default prior specifications $\nu = 3$, $\alpha = 0.95$, $\beta=2$, $k = 2$ when building BART and rBART models in the simulation and real application.